maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ---
 layout: post
-title:  "Resilience in Complex Distributed Systems"
+title:  "Resilience in Distributed Systems"
 tags: distributed-systems resilience design architecture
 ---

-This might be to connect more users or to be resilient and maintain availability through failure.
-Or it could be to isolate critical services or allow teams to independently maintain different system capabilities.

-Modern systems are increasingly complex and distributed, this article discusses different techniques to increase system resilience.
+Modern systems are increasingly complex and distributed.
+This article outlines some patterns and practices for adding resilience to complex, distributed systems.

 First a few defintions,

-- **Distributed Systems** - A system is distributed if there are multiple components spread over multiple hosts.
+- **Resilience** - Resilience is the ability to maintain acceptable service levels during a system failure
 - **Complex Systems** - A system is complex if there are enough moving parts that an individual cannot hold the model in their head, the outputs are unpredictable given the inputs
-- **Resilience** - Resilience is the ability to maintain acceptable service levels during a system failure

-One way a system becomes distributed is by splitting different capabilities into different components and another is to horizontally scale a component to introduce resilience to faults.
+- **Distributed Systems** - A system is distributed if there are multiple components spread over multiple hosts

 [Fallacies of distributed systems](http://wiki.c2.com/?EightFallaciesOfDistributedComputing) tell us that we cannot rely on the network to be reliable or secure.
 We must make a decision for each operation when we encounter a failure; wait, retry or cancel?

 ## Understanding requirements of the system

-It is important to understand the requirements of a system as the architecture and patterns we choose will likely be optimised towards certain behaviours.
+Understand the requirements of a system is important as patterns we choose will likely be optimised towards certain behaviours.

+Decisions that we make every day have trade offs and it is important that we understand what characteristics we are optimising for with a given design.

+Deciding what
 Defining an acceptable response time and level of availability is a good place to start.

 Some questions that can help guide understanding requirements